cry-inc/dmarc-report-viewer/README.md

 You can configure the application with command line arguments or environment variables.
 For the Docker use case environment variables are recommended.
+Since the application has no persistent data, no volumes are required.

 Do not forget to forward the port for the HTTP server!
-Since the application has no persistent data, no volumes are required.
+Since the HTTP server does not provide TLS/HTTPS its strongly recommended to keep the HTTP port private and use an HTTPS reverse proxy like [Caddy](https://caddyserver.com/) to expose it to the Internet.

-Here is an complete example:
+Here is a concrete example:

     sudo docker run --rm \
       -e IMAP_HOST=mymailserver.com \